Gupta-Aryaman/scanPlus/README.md

 # ScanPlus

 ## What is ScanPlus?
 A system that can convert doctor's handwritten prescriptions into machine-readable text and classify the medicines along with their doses.
-The system will also send an alert to the patient's registered email address containing all the relevant prescription details.
-The project utilizes Natural Language Processing (NLP).
+It will also send an alert to the patient's registered email address containing all the relevant prescription details.

 Key features:
 * AWS Textract: Extracts text from doctor's handwritten prescriptions.